eleva/serverless-php-api-skeleton/README.md

 This repo contains a serverless REST API which:
 - use AWS Lambda as compute layer of serverless tier
 - use API Gateway as interface layer of serverless tier
-- use AWS RDS Mysql 8.0 as data tier
 - use AWS CodePipeline and CodeBuild as CI/CD Pipeline to deploy the API

 In this repo we adopt those DevOps practices: